What does the agency do?

 - The inspector may choose to take a landing/bite count to determine the mosquito populations and species composition in the area.

-- If the inspector feels that more extensive testing is necessary, surveillance traps may be appropriately placed on the premises overnight, and collected the following day.
+- If the inspector feels that more extensive testing is necessary, surveillance traps may be deployed on the premises overnight and collected the following day.

 - This data will be utilized to determine if adulticiding is necessary.

 If we come to the conclusion that adulticiding is necessary, our protocol will be as follows:

 - The local police and health departments for that particular township will be notified as to when and where we will be adulticiding.